tj/consolidate.js/Readme.md

   Template engine consolidation library.

+## Installation

+    $ npm install consolidate

+## Supported template engines

+  - eco
+  - ejs
+  - haml
+  - jade
+  - jazz
+  - jqtpl
+  - liquor
+  - swig
+  - whiskers

+__NOTE__: you must still install the engines you wish to use, add them to your package.json dependencies.

 ## API

   All templates supported by this library may be rendered using the signature `(path[, locals], callback)` as shown here: